-- What call-to-action is most appropriate for this audience?
+- What CTAs is most appropriate for this audience?

-Let’s take a blog post that offers strategic advice relevant to their role.
-It’s unlikely they’ll be interested in downloading an eBook that offers advice on a tactical level.
+For example, most senior decision-makers are looking for strategic advice.
+Therefore, it’s unlikely they’ll be interested in downloading an eBook that offers advice on a tactical level.

-Different audiences are sensitive to certain calls-to-action.
-Exit intent pop-ups may work, but some audiences have been conditioned to ignore them.
-Sometimes it irritates them enough to abandon the content altogether.
+Furthermore, different audiences are sensitive to certain CTAs.
+Exit-intent pop-ups may work, but some audiences have been conditioned to ignore them.
+Sometimes it creates enough friction for them to abandon content altogether.

-The takeaway?
-Find the perfect blend of offer, call-to-action and placement.
+Find the perfect balance between your offer, CTA and the placement.
 Take your audience into account, and consider crafting tailored offers or lead magnets for individual articles.

 With our content polished up and updated, it’s time to promote.
 Content distribution is key, but there’s no point in wasting time on ineffective channels just because they exist.

 Start with people who shared and engaged with the original piece of content.
 BuzzSumo is useful for uncovering these individuals:

 Strong relationships are foundational to content promotion.
 Being a trusted face on your primary channels will help your content be welcomed with open arms.
 This goes for all distribution approaches: